wevote/WeVoteReactNative/docs/installing/CLONING_CODE.md

     > 7) react-bootstrap-toggle
     > 8) react-copy-to-clipboard

-6. Rewrite the code using the new libraries.
+Rewrite the code using the new libraries.

-**Other notes:**
-After this fluxbranch is migrated completely (all the browser oriented libraries will have been replaced with those for react-native), we will have a functional native WeVote ballot App (See `scenes/Ballot/Ballot.js`)
+After all the browser oriented libraries have been replaced with those for react-native, we will have a functional native WeVote ballot App (See `scenes/Ballot/Ballot.js`)

 There are a few `.jsx` files in this repo.
 They cannot be used with react-native, I haven't removed them as they may have dependencies.
 If so, when running `react-native run-ios` missing dependencies will be flagged, to fix this we just need to rename the extension to `.js` and rewrite the unused libraries (if any).

 There are some components we can use within the react-native library, see [this link](https://facebook.github.io/react-native/docs/components-and-apis.html). (`Modal`, `Slider` we were using from `react-bootstrap` and `react-slick` respectively are in `react-native`), we may have to refactor how it's written but it should save a lot of work.
 Infact, a lot of the 3rd party libraries are included in the docs as well (eg. navigation).

-Other errors such as `Expected a component class, got [object, object]` are raised because we can't use html tags like `<div>`, we'll be using react-native components to do the same, `<View>`.
+Other errors such as `Expected a component class, got [object, object]` are raised because in react-native can't use HTML tags like `<div>`.
+In the case of each `<div>` from the WebApp code, we will instead we'll be using react-native's `<View>` component.

 I've commented out most of the libraries which cannot be used within the files.